MetPX/sr3-examples/empty-amqp-pump/sr3_103_Selection.rst

       ubuntu@flow2:~/hungry$

-One cand see that, while the fruits are all in the single fruit directory (because mirror off) the vegetables, are one directory deeper (mirror on.)
+One can see that, while the fruits are all in the single fruit directory (because mirror off) the vegetables, are one directory deeper (mirror on.)